2giosangmitom/2giosangmitom.github.io/src/assets/markdown/relational_database.md

 The relational database was invented in 1969 and is still one of the most widely used database models in database management today.
 The father of relational database is _Dr.
 Edgar F. Codd_.
 He was an IBM research scientist in the late 1960s and was at that time looking for new ways to handle large amount of data.
 Being a mathematical by profession, he strongly believed that he could apply specific branches of mathematics to solve problems such as data redundancy, weak data integrity, and a database structure's over-dependence on its physical implementation.

-Dr. Codd formally presented his new relational model in a landmark work entitled "A Relational Model of Data for Large Shared Data Banks" in June of 1970.
+Dr. Codd formally presented his new relational model in a landmark work entitled "A Relational Model of Data for Large Shared Data Banks" in June 1970.
 He based his new model on two branches of mathematics - _set theory_ and _first-order predicate logic_.
 Indeed, the name of the model itself is derived from the term _relation_, which is part of set theory.

 A relational database stores data in _relations_, which the user perceives as tables.
 Each relation is composed of _tuples_, or records, and _attributes_ or fields.
 The physical order of the records or fields in a table is completely immaterial, and each record in the table is identified by a field that contains a unique value.
-These are the two characteristics of a relational database that allow the data to exists independently of the way it is physically stored in the computer.
-As such, a user isn't required the physical location of a record in order to retrieve its data.
+These are the two characteristics of a relational database that allow the data to exist independently of the way it is physically stored in the computer.
+As such, a user isn't required of the physical location of a record in order to retrieve its data.

 The relational database categorizes relationships as _one to one_, _one to many_, and _many to many_.
 These relationships will be covered in detail later.
 A relationship between a pair of tables is established implicitly through matching values of a shared field.

 A _relational database management system (RDBMS)_ is a software program you use to create, maintain, modify, and manipulate a relational database.
 Many RDBMS programs also provide the tool you need to create a wide variety of end-user applications that interact with the data stored in the database.
 Of course, the quality of an RDBMS is a direct function of the extent to which it supports the relational database model.
-Examples of an RDBMS include PostgreSQL, MySQL and SQLite.
+Examples of an RDBMS include PostgreSQL, MySQL, and SQLite.

 ## Terminology

+These terms below are very important, you must understand them before learning the design process.

+There are four categories of terms used in relational database: _value-related_, _relationship-related_, _structure-related_ and _integrity-related_.

+### Value-Related Terms

+**Data**

+The values you store in database are _data_.
+Data is _static_, it remains the same state until you modify it.

+**Information**

+_Information_ is data that you process in a way that makes sense when you work with it or look at it.
+It is _dynamic_ because its content will change constantly based on the data stored in the database.
+You can show information as the result of the SQL SELECT statement, display it in a form on your computer screen, or print it as a report.
+The point to remember is that _you must process your data in some manner so that you can turn it into meaningful information_.

+`Data is what you store.
+Information is what you retrieve.`

+**Null**

+_Null_ is a condition that represents a missing or unknown value.
+You must understand that Null _does not represent_ a zero or an empty text strings.
+The reasons are quite simple.

+- The zero can have a wide variety of meanings.
+It can represent the state of an account balance, the current items quantity in a store, and more.
+- The text strings with one or more spaces may meaningless to most of us.
+However, it's definitely meaningful to a query language like SQL.
+- The empty strings is also an acceptable value to languages such as SQL and can be meaningful under certain circumstances.

+**The value of Null**

+Null is quite useful when you use it for its stated purpose.
+To use Nulls correctly, you must first understand why they occur at all.

+_Missing values_ are commonly the result of human error.
+Imagine you're a receptionist adding a client to a database.
+If you forget to ask for the client's country name, that data will be considered missing and represented as Null.
+Once you recognize the error, you can contact the client to obtain the missing information.

+_Unknown values_ appear in the database for variety of reasons.
+One reason may be that a specific value you need for a field is as yet undefined.
+Consider old example again, but in this case the client doesn't remember the country name, then the data is _unknown_ and represented in database as a Null.

+It's important to know the differences between "does not apply" and "is not applicable".
+Now assume you're working with a PATIENTS table that contains a field called HAIRCOLOR and you're currently updating a record for an existing male patient.
+If that patient recently became bald, then the value for that field is definitely "not applicable."
+Although you could just use Null to represent a value that is not applicable, I always recommend that you use a true value such as "N/A" or "Not Applicable."
+This will make the information clearer in the long run.

+**The problem with Null**

+The major disadvantage of Null is that it has an adverse effect on mathematical operations.
+An operation involving a Null evaluates to Null.
+This is logically reasonable if a number is unknown, then the result of the operation is necessarily unknown.
+For example, 1 + Null = Null.

+The issues of missing values, unknown values, and whether a value will be used in a mathematical expression or aggregate function are all taken into consideration in the database design process, and we will revisit and discuss these issues further.